bugsnag/bugsnag-source-maps/CONTRIBUTING.md

 Once the release PR has been approved, merge the PR into `main`.
 You are now ready to make the release.
 Ensure you are logged in to npm and that you have access to publish the package.

-- Bump the package version and push the new tag:
+- Bump the package version and push the new commit and tag:

   ```
   npm version <major|minor|patch>
   git push origin main
+  git push --tags
   ```

 - Publish the new version to npm: